© Anna-Karin 2003

 "I know."

 "Tell you what, the dishes needs some attention", said Sarah and pointed to the sink.
-"I'll take care of the parsley."
+"I'll

 With a sigh Jim walked across the kitchen to the piles of dirty plates and glasses.